Role

 This features create a more in-depth and accessible experience that will make secondhand shopping far more engaging for shoppers.

-This project was an invaluable experience.
 While I had worked in group/ cross collaboration settings before, I had never worked with people with such varying schedules and workplace situations.
 This lead to numerous situations that forced us to be flexible if we wanted to complete this project in the short time-timeline we had.

 This was also the first time I had engaged with ethnographic observation, so that was a significant learning experience that led to me becoming a stronger UX/ UI designer.
 I have carried this project and the things I learned with me into other projects and research studies ever since.